-You are currently viewing 5 Local Secrets on the Christchurch to Akaroa Road.
+You are currently viewing 5 Amazing Local Secret Hidden Gems on the Christchurch to Akaroa Road.

-5 Local Secrets on the Christchurch to Akaroa Road.
+5 Amazing Local Secret Hidden Gems on the Christchurch to Akaroa Road.

 Here’s five simple things to do on the Christchurch to Akaroa highway that will have it feeling like a sense of discovery, rather than a long drive on a winding road.